-Sub. for HB 2066 amends law to shorten the period of time in which regulatory bodies are required to issue occupational credentials to military servicemembers or military spouses seeking to establish residency in Kansas and provide for expedited credentialing of non-military prospective residents.
+Sub. for HB 2066 amends law to shorten the period of time in which regulatory bodies are required to issue occupational credentials to military service members or military spouses seeking to establish residency in Kansas and provide for expedited credentialing of non-military prospective residents.
 It applies to licensing bodies except those relevant to the practice of law or the regulation of attorneys.
-An amendment requires, rather than allows, licensing bodies to adopt rules and regulations necessary to implement changes for licensure of an individual who is a military spouse, military servicemember, or an individual who has established or intends to establish residency in Kansas.
-(Corresponding rules and regulations from the Board of Healing Arts were heard at September 10, 2021, meeting; from the Board of Technical Professions at the November 15, 2021, meeting; and from the Board of Nursing at the January 5, 2022, meeting.)
+An amendment requires, rather than allows, licensing bodies to adopt rules and regulations necessary to implement changes for licensure of an individual who is a military spouse, military service member, or an individual who has established or intends to establish residency in Kansas.
+(Corresponding rules and regulations from the State Board of Healing Arts were heard at September 10, 2021, meeting; from the Board of Technical Professions at the November 15, 2021, meeting; and from the Board of Nursing at the January 5, 2022, and July 18, 2022, meetings.)